Civil-Service-Human-Resources/oauth2-stub/README.md

-# Oauth2 Stub Authentication Service
+# Identity Service
-This is a stub service that implements Oauth2 spec.
+Identity service that implements Oauth2 component spec.

-We haven't used spring-oauth because of the raw JDBC data source management.

-It is not open to extension and removes the benefits of a sophisticated ORM solution like JPA/Hibernate
+We haven't used spring-oauth because of the raw JDBC data source management as it is not open to extension and removes the benefits of a sophisticated ORM solution like JPA/Hibernate.

-Only supported grant option is Resource Owner Credentials - Password currently.

 ## Build